 and the later Satapath also discuss yoga.
 Karma Yoga

 .
-However it was in the Classical age yoga was systematically compiled by Maharishi Patanjali
+Later on, yoga was systematically compiled by Maharishi Patanjali

-for the first time in 5th century BC.
+in 5th century BC.
 He simplified the concepts and principles of yoga so that it could reach out to the masses as well.
-The traditions of yoga developed further in the Post Classical era.
-During this period Samhitas, religious works of the Vaishanava sect and others mention this ancient Indian discipline.

 Types of Yoga

 Yoga can be classified into certain heads.
-According to Hindu Philosophy, the major branches of yoga include Raja Yoga, Jnana Yoga, Karma Yoga
+According to Hindu Philosophy

-, Japa Yoga, Purna Yoga, etc. Raja Yoga is also known simply as only "yoga" in the context of Hindu philosophy and was compiled in the Yoga Sutras of Patanjali.
-It is part of the Samkhya tradition.
-Many other Hindu texts discuss the various aspects of yoga, including the Bhagavad Gita, Upanishads, the Hatha Yoga Pradipika, the Shiva Samhita and various Tantras.
-The heritage of yoga was actually handed down from teacher to pupil.
+, etc. The heritage of yoga was actually handed down from teacher to pupil.
 Thus, with the passing time new techniques were added to the ones already learned.
 Thus, several branches of yoga came into existence.
 Each branch has its separate goal.
 For instance, Hatha Yoga aims at creating an immortal body that allows mastering nature; on the other hand Raja Yoga aids in discovering the true identity of the self.
 Different religious beliefs have also contributed in shaping the various kinds of yoga in India.

-There are about 84 million postures and these include the pattern of sitting of different species which are known as Asanas.
-In the beginning the postures which were used for prolonged sitting performing the spiritual practices like Sandhya, meditation, pooja and fire ceremony were known as Asanas.
-The mythological root of yoga asanas can be traced to Lord Shiva who is said to be seated in the yogic pose (padmasana).
-As far as written evidences are concerned, asanas had been explained by Patanjali while discussing the Bahiranga Yoga
+There are about 84 million postures and these include the pattern of sitting of different species which are known as 'Asanas'.
+The asanas had been explained by Patanjali while discussing the Bahiranga Yoga

 for the first time.
 Yoga insists on the primary need for day-to-day good health.
 This has to be achieved through physical education which, in turn, promotes moral and mental discipline and psychic absoluteness.
 Asanas are instrumental in achieving this end.
-It begins with postural training and rhythmic breathing associated with preventive measures and autotherapy or the process of nerve purification.
-There are numerous kinds of asanas or poses that can be grouped under Meditative and Cultural poses.
+It begins with postural training and rhythmic breathing associated with preventive measures and auto-therapy or the process of nerve purification.
+There are numerous kinds of asanas or poses that can be grouped under Meditative

 Benefits of Yoga

 Yoga is perhaps the only form of activity which massages all the internal glands and organs of the body in a thorough manner.
 Yoga acts in a healthy manner on the various body parts.
 This stimulation and massage of the organs in turn benefits the mass by keeping away diseases.
 Yoga ensures the optimum blood supply to various parts of the body, by gently stretching muscles and joints as well as massaging the various organs.
-Regular yoga practice brings about mental clarity and calmness, increases body awareness and also relieves chronic stress patterns, relaxes the mind, centers attention and also sharpens concentration.
-Yoga strives to increase self-awareness on both physical and psychological level.
-Studies have also shown that Yoga effects in increased brain activity with better performance and doctors even suggest that yoga can enhance cognitive performance.
+Regular yoga practice brings about mental clarity and calmness, increases body awareness and also relieves chronic stress patterns, relaxes the mind, centres attention and also sharpens concentration.